IanPeake/FatMaxxer/README.md

 There are promising signs that running or cycling at ⍺1 = 0.75 corresponds to the first ventilatory threshold "VT1" or FatMax (https://www.frontiersin.org/articles/10.3389/fphys.2020.596567/full).
-This requires a reliable heart rate strap that can measure inter-heartbeat intervals very accurately (Polar H10).
+This requires a reliable heart rate strap that can measure inter-heartbeat intervals very accurately (Polar H10) and a tool to measure ⍺1.

-Reports ⍺1 for the past two minutes in "near real time" via the GUI, speech (speaker/headphones, configurable) and notifications (configurable).
+FatMaxxer reports ⍺1 for the past two minutes in "near real time" via the GUI, speech (speaker/headphones, configurable) and notifications (configurable).
 The ⍺1 value and other features are calculated over a two minute rolling window of RR values, with ⍺1 calculated every 20 seconds (configurable).